Force over Distance: Chapter 16

 God damn.

 Cautiously, he placed a hand on Rush’s chest and felt the pull of the chair distorting everything, invading everywhere, including Young's own mind.
-He pulled back just enough to resist, but Rush—Rush couldn’t do the same.
+He pulled back enough to resist, but Rush couldn’t do the same.
 The man had nowhere to go.

 “Do you know where you are?”
-Young asked him quietly.
+Young asked quietly.
 “Or who you are?”

-“If I could just—get back in twelve hours, she might still be alive.”
+“If I could—get back in twelve hours, she might still be alive.”
 A cascade of pens spilled across Rush’s mind, glinting in the light of midmorning.

 “Wrong answer.”
 Young pulled the man into a seated position, wedged one of his own shoulders beneath Rush’s arm, and lifted the scientist bodily off the floor.
 Rush struggled weakly in his grip, orienting himself toward the neural interface.
 Through their link, Young felt the overwhelming desire to carry the man straight to the thing.

-Without other options, he started building up a block.
+Without other options, he built up a partial block.

 “Sorry about this,” he whispered, as all the fight drained out of Rush.
 “It’s temporary.”

 By the time Young passed the threshold of the infirmary doors, his arms were burning.
 The main floorspace was deserted.
-As he approached the back room he could hear TJ and Greer, mid-conversation, speaking quietly.
-Young rounded the corner to see them leaning against adjacent gurneys, their expressions intent.
-They looked, up, startled by his sudden appearance.
+As he approached the back room, he heard TJ and Greer, mid-conversation, speaking quietly.
+Young rounded the corner and saw them leaning against adjacent gurneys.
+They looked up, startled by his sudden appearance.

 “What happened?”
-The sergeant covered the distance between them in a few quick strides, and took some of the scientist’s weight.
+Greer covered the distance between them in a few quick strides and took some of the scientist’s weight.
 “I didn't think he was this bad.”

 “He wasn’t,” Young ground out.
 “This is something else.”

-“You should have called me down to that lab.”
+“You should’ve called me down to that lab.”
 TJ’s voice was grim as she took Rush’s pulse.
 “When did he collapse?”
 She pulled a blood pressure cuff off the shelf and tore open its velcro.

 “Just now.”
-As the last barriers fell between their minds, the unmitigated draw of the chair slammed back into Young.
+As the last barriers fell between their minds, the pull of the chair bored into Young.
 “But it wasn’t—”

 “Tamara.”
 Rush made an uncoordinated grab for her wrist.